Kristen Bell shares romantic throwback wedding pic with Dax Shepard, 'just cuz'

 The "Bad Moms" star, 37, took to Instagram Tuesday with a sweet throwback photo of the couple sharing a smooch on their big day, captioning it, "On our wedding day.
 Just cuz."

-Bell married Shepard, 43, at the Beverly Hills County Clerk’s Office in October 2013 after dating for seven years — and later gushed it was "the best decision" she's ever made.
+Bell married Shepard, 43, at the Beverly Hills County Clerk’s Office in October 2013 after dating for six years — and later gushed it was "the best decision" she's ever made.

 Over the years, the fun-loving pair have shared hilarious moments from their life together.
 Who could forget the adorable war they waged over Shepard's beloved La-Z-Boy chair?
 Or the dramatic home video they made to Toto's "Africa"?